entando/entando-test-automation/README.md

 - Edit the `admin.json` file and change the `password` value to the password your admin account uses
 ### Run the Cypress tests
 The following commands to run the tests have to be run from inside the `entando-test-automation/ui-tests` folder:
-- `./node_modules/.bin/cypress run --env configFile=configs/7.1.json`: this command runs the entire test suite using the configuration file in `configs/7.1.json`
+- `npx cypress run`: this command runs the entire test suite
-- `./node_modules/.bin/cypress run --env configFile=configs/7.1.json --spec "./cypress/e2e/{PATH}/{FILE_NAME}.cy.js"`: this command runs a specific test spec file
+- `npx cypress run --spec "./cypress/e2e/{PATH}/{FILE_NAME}.cy.js"`: this command runs a specific test spec file
-- `npm run cypress:{TAG} -- --env configFile=configs/7.1.json`: this command runs only the tests that have a certain tag.
+- `npm run cypress:{TAG}`: this command runs only the tests that have a certain tag.
 These are the currently used tags:
 ```
 smoke
 sanity